 b) The Director shall notify the results by circular.

-7.2.3 Alternatively, if the support as described in 7.2.2 has been offered, but consensus of the study group to approve a new or revised Question is not achieved, the study group may request approval by consultation of the Member States.
+7.2.3 Alternatively, if the support as described in 7.2.2 has been offered, but consensus of the study group to approve a new or revised Question is not achieved, the study group may continue to consider the matter, terminate the matter, or request approval by consultation of the Member States.

 a) The Director shall request Member States to notify the Director within two months whether they approve or do not approve the proposed new or revised Question.